4.10 – Nepotism

 Part 2: Procedure

-Subpart 2: General.
-Members of the same family or household are eligible for employment at Lake Superior College.
+Subpart B: General.
+Members of the same family or household are eligible for employment at LSC.
 However, a supervisor-subordinate relationship shall not exist between family or household members nor shall one member of a family or household assume the role of advocate, investigator, or decision maker with respect to conditions of employment or promotion.
 Such employment relationships represent a potential conflict of interest and violation of Minnesota Statute 43A.38 Code of Ethics.
 It is the responsibility of the employee to notify the appropriate administrator if a relationship with the potential for such conflict of interest exists.

-Subpart 4: Family or Household Members Recommended to Work for the Same Supervisor.
+Subpart D: Family or Household Members Recommended to Work for the Same Supervisor.
 When members of the same family or household are recommended to work for the same supervisor, such arrangement shall not occur unless approved in advance by the president or chancellor.
 No appointment of a family or household member may be made without such prior approval.
-Such approval shall be made on the forms specified in Part 6 and filed with the Lake Superior College Chief Human Resources Officer.
+Such approval shall be made on the forms specified in Part 6 and filed with LSC’s Chief Human Resources Officer.

-Subpart 6: Documentation.
-The Vice Chancellor for Human Resources will develop a form for institutions to use to document situations described in Subpart 4 and 5 and any resolution.
+Subpart F: Documentation.
+The Vice Chancellor for Human Resources will develop a form for institutions to use to document situations described in Subpart D and E and any resolution.

-Subpart 7: Applicability.
+Subpart G: Applicability.
 Any exceptions to this procedure must be personally reviewed and approved by the President or the Chancellor.